GAGGIUINO/gaggiuino.github.io/docs/README.md

   > [!TIP|style:callout|label:NAMING TIP|iconVisibility:visible]
   > There are two main groups of Gaggia Classic espresso machines referred to in the BOM and instructions:
   >   - Gaggia Classic (GC)
-  >   - Gaggia Classic Pro (GCP), which generally includes the Pro, Eco, and Evo models
+  >   - Gaggia Classic Pro (GCP), which generally includes the Pro, Eco, Evo, and E24 models

 4. **Parts are in, time to build!**